npolavarapu/websocketd/README.md

 -------------

 *   Very simple install.
 Just [download](https://github.com/joewalnes/websocketd/wiki/Download-and-install) the single executable for Linux, Mac or Windows and run it.
 No dependencies, no installers, no package managers, no external libraries.
 Suitable for development and production servers.
-*   Server side scripts can access details about the WebSocket HTTP request (e.g. remote host, query parameters, cookies, path, etc) via standard [CGI environment variables](https://github.com/joewalnes/websocketd/wiki/Environment-variables).
+*   Server side scripts can access details about the WebSocket HTTP request (e.g. remote host, query parameters, cookies, path, etc) via standard [CGI environment variables] using Joe Walnes environment variables (https://github.com/joewalnes/websocketd/wiki/Environment-variables).
 *   As well as serving websocket daemons it also includes a static file server and classic CGI server for convenience.
 *   Command line help available via `websocketd --help`.
 *   Includes [WebSocket developer console](https://github.com/joewalnes/websocketd/wiki/Developer-console) to make it easy to test your scripts before you've built a JavaScript frontend.